 Such has been the success of the new regime introduced by Finance Act 1996 that the legislation has been largely replicated in the new separate tax regimes for companies producing television, animation and most recently, children’s television programmes.
 See the Television tax reliefs ― key provisions guidance note for further details.

 The tax legislation dealing with the additional deduction for corporation tax purposes follows on from the rules governing the taxation of film production companies.
 See the Taxation of Film Production Companies guidance note for details on the meaning of a FPC producing a qualifying film.
 The legislation is at CTA 2009, ss 1181–1182.

 Note that the additional deduction applies to corporation tax only.
 For UK companies and non-resident companies with a permanent establishment in the UK, see the Residence of companies and the Permanent establishment guidance notes for further explanation.

-Aside from being a qualifying FPC producing
+Aside from being

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.